 - hAPPy Friday Tools/Apps Learning

-Every Friday, two(2) instructional tools/apps will be introduced to everyone through the College of Education website.
+Every Friday, one instructional tool/app will be introduced to everyone through the College of Education website.
 Faculty and students can watch and follow the tutorial videos for a quick how-to.

-Everyone is invited to attend the technology workshops held every other Wednesdays, 12 – 1 PM, at Main Hall 339.
+Everyone is invited to attend the technology workshops.
 Faculty and students can receive face-to-face, team-based instructions in the tools/apps introduced every Friday on the College of Education website or any other technology-related queries.

 - One-on-One Technology Assistance